 The model history is automatically enabled when the model is created in the COMSOL Desktop.
-It is however possible to manually disable the model history recording from the MATLAB prompt with the command:
+It is however possible to manually disable the model history recording from the MATLAB prompt with the command model.hist.disable model.hist.enable

-model.hist.disable

 The functions mphload and mphopen automatically disable model history when loading a model.